dtao/PhilosopherDeveloper/source/posts/forests-and-tree-builders.markdown

 one up here, with the great vision, instead of one of your underlings. *They missed the forest for the trees*, you think. *They never saw the big picture, like I do.*

-Meanwhile, a few workers remain down below, strolling through the forest, cleaning up.
+Meanwhile, a few workers remain down below, cleaning up.
 They're chatting about life, their families, the world.
 One of them points to a particularly beautiful tree and remarks how well-built it is.
 The boss never understood trees, he says.
 For some reason he was always obsessed with forests.

-[^building-a-forest]: *Building a forest?* It's called symbolism, people.